 - Stretch marks.
-There is such pressure to have all sorts of negative feelings about this very normal bodily response to the rather magical thing that’s happening inside you.
+There is such pressure to have all sorts of negative feelings about this very normal bodily response (affecting up to 88% of pregnant women, in fact!) to the rather magical thing that’s happening inside you.
 Think of them as a reminder of the awesome thing your body did ‒ it’s impressive, mama!

 You’ve made it to 21 weeks, and that’s something to celebrate!

 Here are some tips to keep you and your little one happy and healthy:

 - Get baby’s nursery sorted.
 Not sure where to start?
 We’ve got lots of nursery decor inspo.

 - Hydrate, hydrate, hydrate!
 Drinking enough water is essential to help ease those pesky pregnancy symptoms, like cramps and nausea.
 And it’s recommended to drink an extra 300ml of water per day during pregnancy, too.
 So, keep that water bottle handy and sip away!